ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-customisation-sass/index.md

 @include ag.grid-styles();
 ```

-Because no theme is specified, it will default to Alpine.
+Because no theme is specified, it will default to Quartz.
 Compiling this file will select the `ag-grid.css` and `ag-theme-quartz.css` files from the grid distribution and combine them into the output.
 There is no need to separately include `ag-grid.css` in your build.

 To use the theme, set the `ag-theme-quartz` class on your grid div: